For UK universities to set up a Leverhulme Research Centre for outstanding original research aspiring to achieve a step-change in scholarship

 The Trust wishes to support research activity where it can be confident that the work will have substantial added-value compared to smaller initiatives in the same area of research.

-Up to £1 million per annum is available for between 5 and 10 years, with an appropriate mid-grant review.
+£1 million per annum is available for 10 years, with an appropriate mid-grant review.

 Centres will be encouraged to build on the Leverhulme grant by seeking additional concurrent support from other funding bodies.